5 Green Card Travel Tips to Avoid Re-Entry Problems and Permanent Residence Abandonment

 Abandonment of Permanent Resident Status

 Traveling abroad as a permanent resident for a period of one year or more will disrupt continuous residence.
 (Exceptions are made for certain people such as those working for the U.S. government.)
-More importantly, you may be at risk for abandoning your permanent resident status.
+More importantly, you will be at risk for abandoning your permanent resident status.

 Lost or Stolen Green Card